Understanding Your Business Energy Bill

 If you have a ‘No Standing Charge’ tariff (NSC), you don't have a flat cost charged to you from the supplier per day, you only pay for the energy that you use.
 The supply cost is usually factored into the price of each unit, so it is slightly more expensive than the unit rate on a normal plan.

-This is usually available in two different varieties - either your energy supplier will pledge to match the amount of energy you use with renewable sources, or they will make a contribution on your behalf to environmentally-friendly projects.
+A green energy tariff is usually available in two different varieties - either your energy supplier will pledge to match the amount of energy you use with renewable sources, or they will make a contribution on your behalf to environmentally friendly projects.
 You can learn how your company can help the environment here.